Etruscan religion: Sources

-The mythology is evidenced by a number of sources in different media, for example representations on large numbers of pottery, inscriptions and engraved scenes on the Praenestine cistae (ornate boxes; see under Etruscan language) and on specula (ornate hand mirrors).
+Archaeological evidence for rituals, such as animal sacrifice, come from the excavation of shrines and sanctuaries.
+The mythology is evidenced by a number of sources in different media, for example representations on large numbers of pottery items, inscriptions and engraved scenes on the Praenestine cistae (ornate boxes; see under Etruscan language) and on specula (ornate hand mirrors).
 Currently some two dozen fascicles of the Corpus Speculorum Etruscorum have been published.
 Specifically Etruscan mythological and cult figures appear in the Lexicon Iconographicum Mythologiae Classicae.
 Etruscan inscriptions have recently been given a more authoritative presentation by Helmut Rix, Etruskische Texte.

 Seers and divinations

 The Etruscans believed their religion had been revealed to them by seers, the two main ones being Tages, a childlike figure born from tilled land who was immediately gifted with prescience, and Vegoia, a female figure.

 The Etruscans believed in intimate contact with divinity.
 They did nothing without proper consultation with the gods and signs from them.
 These practices were taken over in total by the Romans.